dnmore/crave-waves/README.md

 * `React`– A powerful front-end library for building user interfaces.
 * `SASS` –  CSS preprocessor for modular and scalable styling.
 * `Redux` - State management for efficiently handling global app state.
-* `Framer Motion` - For smooth page transitions and button hover/active effects
+* `Framer Motion` - For smooth page transitions and button hover/active effects.
-* `Firebase`– Backend as a service for authentication and database
+* `Firebase`– Backend as a service for authentication and database.
 * `Stripe API` – Integrated payment processing for a secure and reliable checkout.
-* `Styled Components`– Custom styling for React components with scoped and reusable styles
+* `Styled Components`– Custom styling for React components with scoped and reusable styles.
-* `Hamburger-React` - A sleek, animated hamburger menu component for mobile navigation
+* `Hamburger-React` - A sleek, animated hamburger menu component for mobile navigation.
 * `React-icons` – A robust library of icons for visually cohesive and intuitive navigation.
 * `dotenv` – Secure environment variable management.